 Some Powder Basics

-There are basically four types of gunpowder.
+There are basically five types of gunpowder.
 Black powder, semi-smokeless, pseudo black powder ("Pyrodex"), and smokeless.

 In the late 1800s and early 1900s there was a type of powder known as Semi-smokeless.
 This was a mixture of black powder and gun cotton (nitrocellulose) .
 Unfortunately the use of raw nitrocellulose made its manufacture very hazardous and with the advent of modern smokeless powders it was discontinued in the late 1940s.

-Pseudo black powders such as Pyrodex, sold by Hodgdon, are a modern substitute for black powder and remedy the explosive and fouling problems of black powder.
+Pseudo black powders such as Pyrodex, Blackthorn 209, Shockley's Gold, and others are a modern substitute for black powder and remedy the explosive and fouling problems of black powder.
 Due to its chemical make-up, pseudo black powder is classified as a flammable solid not as an explosive.
-Pyrodex can be substituted volume-for-volume for blackpowder.
+Pyrodex can be substituted volume-for-volume for black powder.

 The majority of today's small arms smokeless powders are made of either a nitrocellulose base, referred to as single base powders, and typified by the IMR powders, or of a nitrocellulose and nitroglycerine mix (usually from 3 to 39 percent), called double base powders, which include powders like Bullseye, 2400, and Hi-Vel #2.
 An early form of smokeless powder was Cordite, which was a double based propellant made of 65% nitroglycerine, by weight, 30% guncotton and 5% petroleum jelly, and loaded as spaghetti-like strings of powder.
 There are also some special double base ball powders available in non-canister powders.
 Double base powders have a higher energy potential than single base powders.
 Some modern powders referred to as "triple base" now incorporate an additional ingredient like nitroguanidine, but these, like the double based ball powders are not in wide distribution except military powders and some commercial grade non-canister powders.
 They can yield a substantial increase in velocities while maintaining normal peak pressures as they give a longer, flatter pressure curve.
 In addition some manufactures are using "blended powders" for some of their high performance ammunition.